sky-lounge/docs/content/developer-view/_index.md

 - `params:`

-The `params:` key may be used at any or all levels of the `skylounge.yml` file.
-It is a key:value mapping that sets the (constant) value of parameters that used into the workflows and / or jobs and steps at the same level or below the `params:` within the `yaml` structure.
+The `params:` key may be used at blueprint, workflow, or job levels of the `skylounge.yml` file.
+It is a *key:value* mapping that sets the (constant) value of parameters that used into the workflows and / or jobs and steps at the same level or below the `params:` within the `yaml` structure.
 We detail below how to *use* a parameter inside a workflow or a job or step definition, but *setting* a parameter is just matter of naming the parameter in the `<key>` and providing its <value>.

 ```yaml
 params: